HardlyDifficult/Tutorials/Chapter5.md

  - Create a new animation for the character Animations/**CharacterClimb**.anim
    - Drag in the sprites for the climb animation.
 We are using **adverturer_spritesheet_5** and **6**.
  - Open the character's Animator Controller:
-   - Select the CharacterClimb state and use the Speed paramater times .1
+   - Select the CharacterClimb state and use the Speed parameter times .1
    - Create a transition from Any State to CharacterClimb.
      - Condition: isClimbing true
    - Create a transition from CharacterClimb to CharacterWalk.